umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v8.md

 ---
-meta.Title: "Source Control with Umbraco" meta.Description: "In this article you can learn more about how to effectively source control your Umbraco site."
+meta.Title: "Source Control with Umbraco"
+description: "In this article you can learn more about how to effectively source control your Umbraco site."
 versionFrom: 8.0.0
 ---